Data quality statement: News media in Australia series

 The data also informs the ACMA about compliance with the media control and diversity rules under Part 5 of the BSA.

 The data informs the public about licensing details for certain radiocommunications licences.
-The data is often used by accredited persons, licensees, licence applicants and the ACMA.
+The data is often used by Accredited Persons, licensees, licence applicants and the ACMA.
 This allows applicants for new licences to consider existing licensees and make adjustments to minimise any potential interference between radiocommunications users.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

 The Code enables eligible news businesses to bargain individually or collectively with designated digital platforms over payment for the inclusion of news on the platforms and services.
 It is open to any news business corporation that meets the eligibility requirements to apply for registration under the Code.